SynthstromAudible/DelugeFirmware/docs/community_features.md

  - Submenu's on OLED are rendered with a ">" at the end to indicate that it is a submenu.

 #### 3.27 Updated UI for Creating New Clips in New Tracks in Song Grid View
-- ([#2299]) Added `NEW CLIP TYPE` menu that opens on creation of a `NEW CLIP` in `SONG GRID VIEW` which enables you to select the type of clip before the clip is created.
-  - In `SONG GRID VIEW`, this menu will only appear when you add a `NEW CLIP` to a `NEW TRACK` (empty column).
-  - This menu will not appear if you are cloning clips (e.g. pressing one clip and then pressing an empty pad).
+- ([#2429]) Added new mechanism for creating New Clips in New Tracks in `SONG GRID VIEW` and updated the button used to Create Audio Clips in `SONG GRID VIEW` from the `SELECT ENCODER` to the `CROSS SCREEN BUTTON`.
+  - When you press a pad in a new track, a popup will appear asking you to confirm the type of clip you wish to create.
+By default it will select the last clip type you created as the clip type to create.
+It will tell you on the display what that clip type is.
+    - If you just a tap a pad quickly to create a new clip, it will create that new clip using the last clip type.
+    - If you press and hold a pad, you can choose a different type by pressing one of the `BLINKING` clip type buttons (e.g. `SYNTH`, `KIT`, `MIDI`, `CV` or `CROSS SCREEN` (for Audio Clips)).
+If you let go of the pad without selecting a different type, it will create the clip using the last selected clip type.
+    - If you press `BACK` before releasing a pad or selecting a clip type, it will cancel the clip creation.
-- Removed the `SONG GRID VIEW` shortcut of `HOLDING PAD FOR THE CLIP` + `PRESSING SELECT` to convert an Empty `INSTRUMENT CLIP` to an `AUDIO CLIP`.
+- Updated the `SONG GRID VIEW` shortcut of `HOLDING PAD FOR THE CLIP` + `CROSS SCREEN BUTTON` to convert an Empty `INSTRUMENT CLIP` to an `AUDIO CLIP`.
+  - This replaces the previous shortcut of `HOLDING PAD FOR THE CLIP` + `SELECT ENCODER`.
 - These changes only apply to `SONG GRID VIEW` and NOT `SONG ROW VIEW`

 #### 3.28 Updated UI for Setting Clip Mode in Song Grid View